Meet Rover: The Chatbot That Scaled CRO Through Automation

 · Start/stop tests through chat;

 · Perform the role of quizmaster, allowing stakeholders to vote on which variant they expect to outperform the others.

-We’re in touch with VWO to expand the abilities of the REST API even further to make Rover more powerful.
+We’re working with VWO to expand the abilities of the REST API even further to make Rover more powerful.
 This collaboration is a very exciting one to us.
 The API has already proven to be invaluable in our current operations which are now running more smoothly than ever before.

-Oogst, A Merkle Company, is the leading digital marketing, analytics and optimization agency in the Netherlands.
-Based in Amsterdam, its team of over 70 experts provide leading brands with digital marketing services aimed at utilizing customer data in the best possible way to achieve the highest returns.
+Merkle is a leading digital marketing, analytics and optimization agency in the Netherlands.
+Based in Amsterdam, its team of experts provide leading brands with digital marketing services aimed at utilizing customer data in the best possible way to achieve the highest returns.
 The company has partnered with VWO since 2012 to test and optimize some of the most popular websites of the country for their clients.
-Their extensive knowledge of, and experience with the VWO platform has led to these operations continually growing in size.
-Moreover, this has also led to increased stakeholder involvement and more intensive test management.
-In order to better deal with this increased scope, the Oogst team was recently joined by a new member: a CRO Chatbot that operates through the VWO Application Programming Interface (API).
-This chatbot is able to assist in many of the activities surrounding the CRO process.